garybgenett/gary-os/README.md

   ```

 Once complete, the final step is to install the GRUB bootloader.
 Some helpful
-pointers are provided at the end of the 'install' process.
+pointers are provided at the end of the `install` process.
 This is a simple
 step, but has a few important considerations, so it is not automated.
 The [GRUB
 Quick Start] can also be a helpful starting point.

-The 'install' target can be run any number of times without issue.
+The `install` target can be run any number of times without issue.
 Make sure to
 install GRUB as the absolute last step.

 All that is left are a few key items to make the system ready for use.

-  * Update '/etc/fstab' with location of the root filesystem
+  * Update `/etc/fstab` with location of the root filesystem
-  * Set hostname in '/etc/conf.d/hostname'
+  * Set hostname in `/etc/conf.d/hostname`
   * Change the password: `passwd root`

 Enjoy your new system!